halukcansarioz/Instagram-Follow-Checker/README.md

 Instagram Follow Checker is a lightweight JavaScript tool that runs directly inside the browser console.

-The tool compares your followers and following lists and displays accounts that you follow but do not follow you back.
+The application analyzes follower and following relationships and provides detailed insights through an interactive graphical interface.

 No password is required, and no data is sent to external servers.